What Are the Sun, Moon, and Rising Signs?

 • Birth location (for rising sign especially, as it depends on the horizon)

-Your birth time needs to be accurate - even being off by 30 minutes can give you the wrong rising sign, and your moon sign can change within a day.
+Your birth time needs to be accurate.
+Being off by even 30 minutes can give you the wrong rising sign, and your moon sign can change within a day.
 Check your birth certificate if you’re unsure.
 If you don’t have your exact birth time, you can still know your sun and likely your moon, but your rising sign will be uncertain.

-Most online calculators can generate your Big Three quickly, but [Sidera zodiac, which accounts for the actual current positions of the constellations - giving you more accurate results than the tropical system most Western astrology uses.
-The difference can be almost a full sign (about 24 degrees), which is why some people don’t relate to their sun sign.
+Most online calculators can generate your Big Three quickly, but Sidera uses the sidereal zodiac, which accounts for the actual current positions of the constellations.
+The difference from the tropical system most Western astrology uses can be almost a full sign, which is one reason some people do not relate to the sign they were originally told.

 To calculate your Big Three: